ServiceNow Agile Development: Top Benefits & Tools

 Many organizations launch ServiceNow with big, detailed implementation plans.
 But those plans can become outdated fast as priorities shift or feedback starts coming in.
 If your team is constantly reacting instead of improving, that's a sign it might be time for a new approach.

-That’s where agile comes in—not as a reset, but as a smarter way to move forward.
+That's where agile comes in, offering a smarter way to move forward.

 Don't let sunk cost trap you in a static system